Ayres-Adel/RedHope/README.md

 🩸 Every volunteer donor who selflessly gives a part of themselves to save others.

-👨‍👩‍👧‍👦 Our families and friends (Mehdi) — for their unwavering support, love, and encouragement throughout our academic journey.
+👨‍👩‍👧‍👦 Our families and friends — for their unwavering support, love, and encouragement throughout our academic journey.

 🎓 Our mentors, especially Dr. Djabour Djamel — for inspiring us to combine technology with compassion in the service of humanity.